 Due to the many nerves, muscles, cartilage, tendons, and bones in the neck and throughout the spine, there are many potential causes of pain – any one of these structures can become injured or damaged, causing pain.

 When neck pain is resulting in other symptoms such as dizziness, headaches, or vertigo, it is often nerves or blood vessels to blame.

-Nerves and blood vessels are constantly sending information and oxygen to the brain, so if either becomes pinched or damaged and cannot perform its normal function it can lead to these symptoms.
-This pinching can sometimes affect the inner ear as well, leading to issues with balance and dizziness.
+Nerves and blood vessels are constantly sending information and oxygen to the brain, so if either becomes pinched or damaged and cannot perform its normal function, it can lead to these symptoms.

 Signs and Symptoms

 Neck pain can surface in many ways.
-The pain can be short and sharp, or it can be a dull ache – or it can be anywhere in between.
+The pain can be short and sharp, a dull ache, or it can be anywhere in between.
 Some individuals experience chronic neck pain while others are in pain only when performing certain tasks or laying in a specific way.

-It is generally recommended that an individual seeks the advice of a doctor when pain becomes so intense that it is impacting daily activities.
+It is recommended that an individual seeks the advice of a doctor when pain begins to impact daily activities.
 For some, this means not sleeping well, for others it could mean that it is too painful to sit at a desk or exercise.
 Some common symptoms of neck pain to look out for are: